EliteFarmers/Bot/COMMANDS.md

 ---
 ### /gain
-Check your collection and weight gain over the past week!
-View your profile on [elitebot.dev](https://elitebot.dev/) for a more detailed version
+Check your collection and weight gain over the past week.
+View your profile on [elitebot.dev](https://elitebot.dev/) for a more detailed version.

 **Usage:** `/gain` `(player): <ign>` `(profile): <name>`